Ju-On/Offensive-Security/Attacking AD 4: Domain Compromise.md

 * security dscriptors
 * password hashes

 Using a known domain admin account we could use secretsdump and its switch of -just-dc-ntlm to dump out the DCs NTDS file.
+A successful
+Domain dump will contain a range of information: from SAM, credentials, domains, krbtgt, hashes, local account users, pc logins, other accounts that may off been created from the ipv6 relay attack.

 impackets-secretsdump / secretsdump 'impacket-secretsdump MARVEL.local/.....' continue here